Fuchs/stash-remote-user-sso/README.md

 * Copy the target/russo-1.0.jar file to the WEB-INF/libs folder of your Stash installation
 * Modify the WEB-INF/classes/stash-plugins/authentication.xml file by commenting out existing auth classes and adding <authenticator class="ch.fuchsnet.seraph.RussoAuthenticator"/>
 * Restart your Stash instance
-* If it doesn't work as expected, check your JIRA logs.
+* If it doesn't work as expected, check your Stash logs.
 If you need more verbose information, set useDebug to true and recompile and reinstall the package

 ## Configuring your httpd